The best summer camps in Pennsylvania, United States

 3. Specialty camps:

-Learn more about general sports vs specialized sports camps
+Learn more about specialty camps essentials

 4. Traditional camps:

-5. You can also learn more in our guide to different types of summer camps for kids.
+You can also learn more in our guide to different types of summer camps for kids.

 You can also learn about camp safety and camp accreditation to feel confident in your decision.